-Quality assurance and quality control (QA/QC) samples are placed using between 5% and 7% insertion rate for certified reference materials (CRM), blanks and duplicates within the zone of assay, and between 3% and 5% for the zone of Interest.
+Quality assurance and quality control (QA/QC) samples are placed using between 5% and 7% insertion rate for CRMs, blanks and duplicates within the ZA, and between 3% and 5% for the ZI.
 There are always at least two original samples before any new QA/QC insertion.